Jubair-nsu1/Buy-and-Sell-application/README.md

 ## Part-3

-This part is incomplete but could be solved by using 2 tables from database - BuySell and Rent tables. </br>
+This part is INCOMPLETE but could be solved by using 2 tables from database - BuySell and Rent tables. </br>
 1. All products created by all users can be showed by fetching data from the Product table.
 2. If an user buy or sell a product, the record will be saved in the BuySell table.
 3. If an user lent or borrow a product, the record will be saved in the Rent table.